iwehrman/brackets/README.md

 Now, resolve any merge conflicts manually taking care to preserve Edge Code changes that may overlap with new Brackets development.
 Of course, next build and (unit) test.

+Finally,

+    $ git add <list of changed files>
+    $ git commit -m "<log message>"
-Finally, `git add`, `git commit`, and `git push -u private <username/new-branch-name>`.
+    $ git push -u private <username/new-branch-name>

-IMPORTANT: when creating a new pull request for `edge-code`, you must set the "base branch" to "edge-code".
+*IMPORTANT* when creating a new pull request for `edge-code`, you must set the "base branch" to "edge-code".
 Otherwise, your change would be merged into master.

 ## Merging edge web fonts changes